 However, this process relies on individuals making suggestions for species in which they have a particular interest.
 It could be beneficial if a more strategic approach could be taken, identifying species that would meet the criteria defined in the guidelines for preparing and assessing proposals for the amendment of CMS Appendices in Resolution 13.7.
 This would enable Parties to prioritize the species that would most benefit from listing and co-operative conservation work under the Convention – for example, as part of a Concerted Action.

-A strategic list for birds
+A strategic list for bird species

-As part of the work to understand the implications of disaggregation of higher taxa listed in Appendix II, Stephen Garnett, the COP-appointed co-Councillor for Birds, created a table (Annex 1 of the draft Resolution below) which lists avian species, a significant proportion of whose members cyclically and predictably cross one or more national jurisdictional boundaries and which have an unfavourable conservation status, but which are not individually listed under Appendix I or II and are not a member of an aggregated family or genus under Appendix II.
+Many avian species, a significant proportion of whose members cyclically and predictably cross one or more national jurisdictional boundaries and which have an unfavourable conservation status, are not individually listed under Appendix I or II and are not a member of an aggregated family or genus under Appendix II.
 It is suggested that this list may help Parties to prioritize future listing proposals for avian species.

 Similar lists for other taxonomic groups may also be helpful, and the Scientific Council is encouraged to undertake work to help Parties make strategic decisions on future listing proposals across all taxa.